doomhack/GBADoom/README.md

 To build the GBA version, you will need DevKitArm.
 The easiest way to get up and running for Windows users is download the installer from here (https://github.com/devkitPro/installer/releases) and install the GBA dev components.

 You will also need GBAWadUtil (https://github.com/doomhack/GbaWadUtil).
-To build this, you will need Qt Framework 5.13.
+Windows (x64) users can download the Binary release from the releases page.

 1) Use GBAWadUtil to create a header file with the WAD data.
 Retail, Ultimate and Doom2 wads have been tested.
 Plutonia and TNT should work.

+Copy your IWAD file to a folder (Eg: C:\Temp\Doom\) Extract the GBAWadUtil archive to a folder (Eg: C:\Temp\GBAWadUtil\) Open a command prompt.

+Type the following:

-Usage: GBAWadUtil -in path/to/iwad.wad -cfile path/to/iwadheader.h
+C:\Temp\GBAWadUtil\GbaWadUtil.exe -in C:\Temp\Doom\Doom.wad -cfile C:\Temp\Doom\Doom.wad.h

-2) This will create a big .h source file.
-It's the WAD data.
-Copy it to /source/iwad/
+2) Download or Clone the GBADoom source code.
+I recommend downloading from the releases page as the latest code may have issues.

+Extract the code to a folder: (Eg: C:\Temp\GBADoom)

+3) Copy the C:\Temp\Doom.wad.h (Generated in step 1) to C:\Temp\GBADoom\source\iwad\doom.wad.h
+4) Open C:\Temp\GBADoom\source\doom_iwad.h in text editor or code editor of your choice.
-3) Change the #include "iwad/doom1.gba.h" line in /source/doom_iwad.c if required.
+5) Change the first line to #include "iwad/doom.wad.h"

-4) Ensure the DevKitArm tools are in your path.
-5) Open a cmd prompt in the source folder for GBA Doom.
+5) Open a cmd prompt and type the following:

-6) Run 'make'.
+cd C:\Temp\GBADoom
+make

 7) The project should build GBADoom.gba and GBADoom.elf.
-8) Rip and tear...or just stumble around in the dark until you get a headache.
+It will take about 5 minutes or so.
+You may see a lot of warning messages on the screen.
+These are normal.

+8) Copy GBADoom.gba (this is the rom file) to your flash cart or run in a emulator.